benochi/n15/README.md

 ## Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 Please follow these best practices to ensure a smooth and collaborative workflow.

 ### Best Practices